daneshvar-amrollahi/blog/content/_index.md

 ## Daneshvar Amrollahi

-I am currently a research intern at TU Wien, working on synthesis of recursive programs by combining mathematical induction with first-order theorem proving.
+I am currently a research intern at TU Wien, working on synthesis of recursive programs.
 I will start a PhD in Computer Science at Stanford University next January.